 Due to the thousands of people trying to take guns through airport security, there’s also an elevated risk of accidental discharges.
 Brooks Thomas is the senior program manager at Defenshield, which provides ballistic protective equipment and tactical solutions.
 As Thomas noted, “Airports require balancing a unique mix of security and business requirements to produce a safe and successful facility.”

-One of the ways they could do that is to invest in specialized furniture and equipment that resists blasts, bullets and fragmentation.
+One of the ways they could do that is to invest in specialized furniture and equipment that resists blasts, bullets, and fragmentation.
 That makes people less likely to be injured by splintering material and similar risks.
-Since airports are so busy, there’s always the threat of individuals getting hurt by being in the general area of a gun-related security issue, even if not particularly close to it.
+Since airports are so busy, there’s always the threat of individuals getting hurt by being in the general area of a gun-related security issue, even if they’re not particularly close to it.

-A Growing Awareness That Airport Security Includes the Online Realm
+A Growing Awareness that Airport Security Includes the Online Realm

 Post-COVID airport security will also center on the fact that it’s vital to have cybersecurity plans in place.
 Hacking an airline could give cybercriminals access to tremendous amounts of data.
 However, lackluster cybersecurity could also result in costly fines for the targeted organizations.

-The breach of Dutch airline Transavia (HV), first publicly disclosed in February 2021, is a prime example.
+The breach at Dutch airline Transavia (HV), first publicly disclosed in February 2021, is a prime example.
 In that case, cybercriminals stole a file containing the details of 83,000 passengers.
 However, a closer look at the instance revealed that the intruders had access to systems holding the information of more than 25 million customers.
 The airline received a €400,000 fine after investigators ruled it was at fault.

 In a more recent case, aviation services company Swissport International AG dealt with hackers that claimed to have taken more than 1 terabyte of data during a ransomware attack.